Nuitka/Nuitka/README.txt

 an expression can raise an exception or not.

-Status: Not really implemented, and should use mayHaveSideEffect() to be actually good at things.
+Status: Not really implemented, and should use "mayHaveSideEffect()" to be actually good at things.

 Builtin Type Inference
 ~~~~~~~~~~~~~~~~~~~~~~